 Along with legal issues, there is a practical need to hire a licensed pilot.
 A licensed drone pilot is going to be able to identify any issues regarding public airspace.
 Just like airplanes and jets, drones are required to follow FAA rules regarding air traffic and air space .
 The last thing you want to do is to unknowingly fly a drone in restricted airspace.
 If your construction site is in restricted airspace, a licensed drone pilot will be able to request and receive an exemption from the FAA to conduct the flight.

 A licensed drone pilot has also studied drone safety procedures, knows the requirements of a safe flight and should have an emergency procedure in place.
 Along with safety procedures, commercial drone pilots should also provide liability insurance specific to drone operations.

 Finally, a good drone pilot will have workflows and procedures in place to capture and deliver the data you need.
-When you hire a drone pilot, you are hiring an expert knows the specific flight characteristics of the drone, how to program flights so that they capture the data needed and how to create and process the imagery needed for high quality orthographic maps, surveys and other construction needs.
+When you hire a drone pilot, you are hiring an expert knows the specific flight characteristics of the drone, how to program flights to capture the data needed and how to create and process the imagery needed for high quality orthographic maps, surveys, 3D models and other construction needs.